nodesource/nsolid-kubernetes/README.md

 **NOTE:** You will need to ignore the security warning on the self signed certificate to proceed.

-N|Solid is free for non-production use, but does require a license key.
-Request one from the Console welcome screen.
-For more information, see the [N|Solid Quickstart](https://docs.nodesource.com/nsolid/1.4/docs/quickstart).

 ![Welcome Screen](./docs/images/welcome.png)

 <a name="a4"/>